-GOF vs Conformal ECO
+GOF ECO vs Conformal ECO

 DCT/DCG Boundary Optimized Netlist